Gogistics/prj-envoy-v1/README.md

 # For example, let's write a app in Golang and connect it to Redis and Mongo.

 # 1. bring up redis and mongo

-# build and run redis and mongo
+# build and run redis and mongo by Bazel and Docker
+# run the gazelle target specified in the BUILD file
+$ bazel run //:gazelle

+# update repos deps
+$ bazel run //:gazelle -- update-repos -from_file=go.mod -to_macro=deps.bzl%go_dependencies

 $ bazel build --platforms=@io_bazel_rules_go//go/toolchain:linux_amd64 \
     //databases:redis-standalone-v0.0.0
 $ bazel run --platforms=@io_bazel_rules_go//go/toolchain:linux_amd64 \